InesNouiouat13/Portfolio/README.md

 # Portfolio

 Welcome to my portfolio repository!
-This collection contains links to video demonstrations of various functional systems I have developed.
-These projects, such as a clinic management system, cannot be shared publicly.
-However, the videos provide an overview of each system's functionality and key features.
+This collection includes links to a variety of projects I have developed.
+Some projects, such as internal systems like the clinic management system, are not available for public sharing, but they feature video demonstrations that provide an overview of their functionality and key features.
+Other projects, such as published websites, offer direct access to the live systems so you can explore them in action.

 ---